matthewfernst/neovimrc/README.md

 see neovim start to install the plugins for this configurations.
 Once complete, you can quit neovim with `:qwa` (yes I just showed you how to quit vim) and neovim will reload with the plugins added!

+Oh also, to see all the cool glyphs/icons, I use which can be downloaded [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/Hack.zip).

 ### Neovim is 🔥🔥🔥